 A study of the various programs in youth work occurring in the week-to-week operations of the local church.
-Prerequisite: YTH 120.
-(2nd, alternating years)
+Prerequisite: YTH 120. (alternate Spring)

 YTH 324 Youth Leadership (2)

 A study of the recruitment, training, and nurturing of adults who work with the youth program of the local church.
 Prerequisite: YTH 120. (alternate Spring)